uDALES/u-dales/docs/udales-pre-processing.md

 ## Run

 The MATLAB script `write_inputs.m` will write the necessary [input files](#Input-files).
 The shell script `write_inputs.sh` is a wrapper around the MATLAB script, allowing it to be called from the command line.
 For more info about the functions see [Developer's guide](#developers-guide).
 The script requires several variables to be set up.
+Three main files must be there inside the experiment case directory 1) an appropriately set namoptions.001 (assumming 001 is the case directory name) file, 2) an STL file of the  building geometry (except for few special cases), and 3) the config.sh file.
 Below is an example setup for copying and pasting.
-You can also specify these parameters in a `config.sh` file within the experiment directory, which is then read by the scripts.
+You need to specify these parameters in a `config.sh` file within the experiment directory, which is then read by the scripts.

 ``` sh
 # We assume you are running the following commands from your